 Easy Homemade Tomato Sauce

-8 - 10 cherry tomatoes
+8 - 10 cherry tomatoes1.
+Slice the cherry tomatoes into quarters.

 1 Tbsp light olive oil